 Having a new baby is never easy.
 But having one and losing your mobility is devastating.

 I felt lost and scared, as I watched my weight creep up a bit.
 (Up until that point I’d been doing well with my weight loss.)
 Nothing like sitting on the couch all day to stop any movement on the scale.

-Since I had free time on my hands, I begin to read up on how to healing knee injuries naturally.
+Since I had free time on my hands, I begin searching for a ligament tear in knee home remedy that might work for me.

 I tried everything.
 Ice.
 Heat.
 Ice and heat rotating.
 I ground of Fenugreek seeds into a paste and wore them under a wrap all day.
 (It looked like something from Skye’s diaper, but I was desperate.)
 I wore a brace.
 I tried castor oil packs.

-I was told that surgery for my ACL and MCL tear was the only solution.
+I was told that surgery for my partial ACL, MCL, and ligament tear was the only solution.

 Since I was nursing, I didn’t feel that was a viable option, so I suffered on.
 This went on for months.